ilan2505/Ex2/README.md

 5) NodeData

 # Ex2 Contains 5 implementations :
- 1) MyDirectedWeightedGraph
+ 1) DirectedWeigtet
- 2) MyDirectedWeightedGraphAlgorithms
+ 2) Algo
- 3) MyEdgeData
+ 3) EdgeDatas
- 4) MyGeoLocation
+ 4) MyLoc
- 5) MyNodeData
+ 5) ND

-# 1) MyDirectedWeightedGraph
+# 1) DirectedWeigtet
   This class is a directed graph with implementation of DirectedWeightedGraph.
-  In the folder "Tests" with have the JUNIT test of this class.
+  The JUNIT test of this class is DirectedWeigtetTest.

  Objects of this class :
  * HashMap<Integer, NodeData> node